ghankerson/origins-conscioussness/uroboros.md

 are in perpetual embrace, and it is the end because the opposites have united again bringing the world to rest.

-* The world parents are united and thus are male and female: the great hermaphrodite.
+* The world parents are united and thus are male and female: the or great hermaphrodite.

 * One symbol is the T'ai C'hi containing black and white, day and night, male and female.
 This symbol is half black and half white each half containing a